 $14,770 total installed

 I framed and poured the 4ft x 7ft x 8in concrete pad, placed the generator on the pad and installed 3/8 inch anchor bolts myself.

 Generator Capacity Sizing

-One method of sizing a generator is to add up the loads for all the electrical appliances you want to run simultaneously.
+One method of sizing a whole house standby generator is to add up the loads for all the electrical appliances you want to run simultaneously.
 Note that there are two types of loads: resistive loads such as lights, ovens and TV; and inductive loads (things with motors) including the central air conditioning system, pool pump and well pump.
 Resistive loads are the stated value (e.g. 100 watts at 120 volts).
 Inductive loads will create momentary startup surges, drawing perhaps 150% more amps than the ‘steady run’ rating as printed on the motor.